-About a day ago from Josie Pace's Twitter via Twitter for iPhone
+About 2 weeks ago from Josie Pace's Twitter via Twitter for iPhone

 When musician and producer Ken Roberts saw an acoustic performance of Josie on Facebook he was blown away, the raw and intimate performance captured the one thing all songwriters strive to achieve “believability”, and he knew he had to work with her.
 The two started working together with Josie’s songs as the foundation.
 As an accomplished guitar player, Josie molds and refines her songs acoustically only to tear them apart with Roberts’ unique production style and his ability to create dark beats with grinding synths that compliment Josie’s voice well.
 Songs quickly formed into a unique sound that pulls from the likes of Depeche Mode and IAMX yet contain a high art fashion swagger as if you just bumped into David Bowie at a Halston Party.